Achieving this goal is a big task and requires a different frame of mind.

 My point is the barrier of entry to becoming a freelancer is zero.
 Anyone can become one tomorrow.

 So it is important you try to stand out from your competition.
-You could be less skilled than them but if you are the one getting all the awareness in the market, you are the winner.
+You could be less skilled than them but if you are the one getting all the awareness in online marketing, you are the winner.

 You could go a bit further and buy ads but the traditional company doing the same things can drown you with their marketing budget.